-“… according to some alarmingly in depth research … the most repeated Buzzfeed listicle lengths are 10, 15, 21, and 25.
-There’s also some industry hocus-pocus which suggest odd numbers do better”.
+“… according to some alarmingly in-depth research … the most repeated Buzzfeed listicle lengths are 10, 15, 21, and 25.
+There’s also some industry hocus-pocus which suggests odd numbers do better”.

 However long the perfect list, it appears they are here to stay.
 As against the other formats, lists had the highest average total shares (over 10k per article), closely followed by videos, after which the numbers show all other content types falling far behind.

 Videos also do particularly well.
 While Rayson records average total shares per list reviewed as being 10,734, the same figure for videos was 8,572 (with the minor note that it appears there were slightly different sample sizes for each).

 The popularity of videos appears to be a trend that is not going unnoticed, particularly by niche entertainment markets.
 For instance, the talk show circuit of the United States, most dominated by The Tonight Show and The Late Show under the stewardship of Jimmy Fallon and Stephen Colbert respectively, have taken to ensuring that televised segments are able to be, and are, shared in the Facebook / Twitter-sphere.
 The Tonight Show has nearly 10 million subscribers to its youtube channel, and with the ease of transferring across platforms, this translates into a lot of Facebook and twitter shares.